Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 ### Legal insurance

-Legal insurance (*[[Rechtsschutzversicherung]]*) will cover your legal costs if you need a lawyer.
+Legal insurance (*[[Rechtsschutzversicherung]]*) covers your legal costs if you need a lawyer.
 For example, if a client refuses to pay you, or if you have problems with another business.

 You must get professional legal insurance.
-Private legal insurance does not cover business activities.
+Private legal insurance rarely covers business activities.

 **[What does legal insurance cover? ➞](/guides/legal-insurance)**

 [Feather](/out/feather-rechtsschutz) and [Getsafe](/out/getsafe-rechtsschutz) sell legal insurance, and they speak English.
+They sell the same legal insurance from Roland.

 [Tarifcheck](/out/tarifcheck-rechtsschutz) helps you compare insurances, but it's only in German.

 ### Accounting costs